daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you want to hire me
+subtitle: Why chem and code?
 ---

 My name is Alona Varshal.

-- I have a background in organic and analytical chemistry
-- I know Python, pandas, NumPy, some d3.js,
-- I know how basic HTML, CSS, and Ruby
-- I have years of experience teaching chemistry, doing chemical research, as well as chemical manufacturing

-What else do you need?

-### my history

-Prior to learning to code, I was a chemist for a company outside of Austin, TX.
-I learned soon that I didn't want to spend the rest of my life as a chemist.
-So I tried to spend sometime to know what I really am made to do.
-The process brought me to realize my personality type is mainly INTP.
-From there, I picked some recommended career paths.
+I'm a chemist learning to code.
+I got started in Python in 2016, but I did have some experience creating websites from scratch (back in the 90s) using Notepad.
+I can use pandas, NumPy, matplotlib, Seaborn, and other data analysis package in Python.

+My chemistry background includes organic chemistry, biochemistry and analytical chemistry.
+I did research on dendrimers as systems for drug delivery, enzyme inhibition, and chemical array sensing.
+The former area spurred me to pursue data science as it involved pattern recognition.
+I applied principal component analysis (PCA) and linear discriminant analysis (LDA) to classify different test mixtures (wines) using chemically synthesized array sensors.

+My avatar is the GitHub octocat, [**labtocat**](https://octodex.github.com/labtocat)!